Sound technical content, curated with aloha by

 February 12, 2008

-Joe, please read Drew's entry very carefully because it implies some stuff that experts like him realize, but most people don't: it's all about the pretreatment!
+A. Joe, please read Drew's and Sheldon's entry carefully because they cover some stuff that experts like them realize, but many people don't: it's largely about the pretreatment!
 If appropriate and high quality powder coatings are applied to properly pretreated materials, the durability will be excellent.
-But no matter how exotic the paint or powder, if the pretreatment isn't good, the coating will be crummy.
-Steel parts require a well done phosphatizing step and possibly electropainting before powder coating.
+But no matter how exotic the paint or powder, if the pretreatment isn't good, the coating won't be either.
+Steel parts require a well done phosphatizing step before powder coating, and ideally also will also include electropaint priming.
 Good luck.

 Ted Mooney, P.E.